Applications of Advanced Superalloy in Aerospace Industry

 The combustion chamber is the birthplace of mechanical power energy, and the gas temperature that the combustion chamber produced is between 1500 ~ 2000 ℃.
-Due to the rest of the space has compressed air flow, the combustion tube alloy materials under temperature is in commonly 800 ~ 900 ℃ above, while local up to 1100 ℃.
+Due to the rest of the space having compressed air flow, the combustion tube alloy materials under temperature is commonly 800 ~ 900 ℃ above, while local up to 1100 ℃.
 Therefore, the materials of the combustion cylinder are required to have high-temperature oxidation resistance and gas corrosion resistance, good cold and heat fatigue performance.

 The turbine disc is heated unevenly in operation, and the flange part of the disc bears a higher temperature than the central part, resulting in great thermal stress.
 The tenon tooth part bears the maximum centrifugal force, and its stress is more complex.
-For this reason, turbine disc materials are required to have: high yield strength and creep strength; Good cold and heat resistance and mechanical fatigue resistance; Linear expansion coefficient should be small, no notch sensitivity, and high low cycle fatigue performance.
+For this reason, turbine disc materials are required to have: high yield strength and creep strength; Good cold and heat resistance and mechanical fatigue resistance; a Linear expansion coefficient should be small, no notch sensitivity, and high low cycle fatigue performance.

 The materials used in turbine blades are generally deformed superalloys at first.
 With the development of material development and processing technology, casting superalloy is becoming a candidate material for a turbine blade.

 The United States began to attempt to use cast superalloy turbine blades in the late 1950s, the former Soviet Union applied cast turbine blades in the mid-1960s, and the United Kingdom adopted cast turbine blades in the early 1970s.
 The constant pursuit of the high thrust-weight ratio of aero-engines has prompted the development of new high-temperature alloys at home and abroad since the 1970s.
 New materials with excellent high-temperature properties, such as directional solidification high-temperature alloys and single-crystal high-temperature alloys, have been developed successively.
-At present, single crystal superalloy material has become the mainstream material of turbine disc.
+At present, single crystal superalloy material has become the mainstream material of turbine discs.